 When you bring a technical person in for an interview, don’t walk them straight into the windowless interview room of death.
 Show them around!
 If you have an open floor plan, let them soak it in.
 If you have a cubicle environment, walk them through.
 This person needs to see, feel, touch, hear the environment in which they would work.
 If it is a high-energy facility, they may enjoy it.
 If it is drab, gray, and seems to be where souls go to die – they might actually like that instead.
 Some people will enjoy your environment and others will not.
 It’s better that your candidate understands what lies ahead.

 I shouldn’t have to mention housekeeping, but it is often ignored in technical interviewing.
-When the interview starts, make sure the first interviewer ensures that the candidate has water to drink, knows the location of the restroom, and so forth.
+When the interview starts, the first interviewer should ensure that the candidate has water to drink, knows the location of the restroom, and so forth.
 Forcing someone to sit through through multi-hour panel interviews without a break or without anything to drink is inconsiderate and may cost you a great engineer.
 The candidate will notice!

 Conduct a Self-Assessment